Applezang1/BBB_Project/Deep Learning Information/Deep Learning Notes/convolutional_networks.md

 ### Computation of CNN
 In convolutional neural networks, the output is predicted by taking the weighted sum of the previous, current, and subsequent input values.

+#### Problem:

-<ins>Problem</ins>: When CNN is at the first input or last input value, there is no previous or subsequent input value
+When CNN is at the first input or last input value, there is no previous or subsequent input value

-<ins>Solution</ins>:
+#### Solution:

-**<ins>Zero-padding</ins>** assumes that any input values that’s outside of the range takes the value of zero
+- **<ins>Zero-padding</ins>** assumes that any input values that’s outside of the range takes the value of zero

-**<ins>Valid Convolutions</ins>** discards any output values where there is no previous or subsequent input values to compute the output
+- **<ins>Valid Convolutions</ins>** discards any output values where there is no previous or subsequent input values to compute the output

 ### Convolving the Input
 The equation for the weighted sum of input values to predict the output (convolutional kernel) can be changed through the following three parameters where:

-    - Stride changes the movement of the current input values, where a stride of two means that the current input value jumps from x_1 to x_3
+- <ins>Stride</ins> changes the movement of the current input values, where a stride of two means that the current input value jumps from x_1 to x_3

-    - Size changes the amount of input values that contributes to the output, where a size of 5 means that 5 input values centered around the central input value are used to compute one output
+- <ins>Size</ins> changes the amount of input values that contributes to the output, where a size of 5 means that 5 input values centered around the central input value are used to compute one output

-    - Dilation changes the distance between the input values, where a dilation of 2 means that the input values are separated by a distance of 2. (so input value is used every other time)
+- <ins>Dilation</ins> changes the distance between the input values, where a dilation of 2 means that the input values are separated by a distance of 2. (so input value is used every other time)

 This methodology of computing the CNN is called **<ins>convolving the input</ins>**